 “Order Confirmation” means the order confirmation issued by CSL when CSL

 “Purchased Equipment” means Equipment that is purchased outright and is not

 “Services” means any and all services provided by (or on behalf of) CSL.

 “Service Description” means (i) the service descriptions for CSL products and services found at www.csl-group.com/uk/installer-zone/ or (ii) any statement of work describing specific Services.

 “SIM” or “SIM Card” means a Subscriber Identity Module card containing data (including your identity) which has been supplied to you by CSL.

 “Third Party Services” means services not provided or hosted by CSL but by a third party that CSL resells or incorporates into the Services and “Third Party Service Provider” means the provider of any such Third Party Services.

-3.1 Each Service will continue for the term stated in the Order Confirmation or, if no term is stated in the Order Confirmation, the initial term will be 12 months from the date of the Order Confirmation.
+3.1 Each Service will continue for the term stated in the Order Confirmation or, if no term is stated in the Order Confirmation, the initial term will be 12 months from the date of the Order Confirmation and, if applicable, 12 months from the date of the first use of the last SIM Card that you have ordered.
 Any use beyond that term will be subject to the then-current Service Description and will continue until terminated in accordance with Clause 16.

 4.1 Any Services ordered through our website are intended for use in the applicable territory or territories advised by CSL or as agreed in writing.
+We reserve the right not to accept orders with a delivery address outside the United Kingdom.
 We do not wish to accept orders from private consumers.
 You should only place an order with us if you are a business user.
 Please contact email@example.com if you are a private consumer and wish to place an order.